Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/dui-message-protocol.md

 ---
 title: DUI Message Protocol
 published: true
-date: 2026-07-27T00:00:00.000Z
+date: 2026-07-28T00:00:00.000Z
 tags: [dui, nui, message protocol]
 editor: markdown
 dateCreated: 2026-07-27T00:00:00.000Z
-description: Reference the implemented browser readiness callback and full display-state message.
+description: Reference the implemented browser readiness, state, clock, weather, map, and bodycam DUI messages.
 ---

 # DUI Message Protocol

-This page documents the implemented boundary between the Lua client and the bundled browser interface.
-It is intended for developers maintaining the resource.
+This page documents the internal boundary between the Lua client and the bundled browser.
+It is useful to maintainers but is not a promise that third-party browser replacements will remain compatible across versions.

 The DUI URL is fixed: